a96queiroz/a96queiroz/README.md

 - 👋 Hi, I’m Alexandre
 - 👀 I’m interested in back-end development
-- 🌱 I’m currently learning more about Containers and Tests
 - 📫 How to reach me: idd_aqueiroz@uolinc.com

 <!---